FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sfs_file_system_v2.md

 * `export_location` - The address for accessing the shared file system.

-* `host` - The host name of the shared file system.

 * `share_access_id` - The UUID of the share access rule.

 * `access_rules_status` - The status of the share access rule.